SwiftFc/trestle-academy/README.md

 # Trade Data Analysis: Ghana (2014-2018)

 ## Overview
 This project analyzes trade data of Ghana from 2014 to 2018, focusing on import and export trends.
-The goal is to gain insights into Ghana's trade activities, top trading partners, commodity composition, and trends over the specified period.
+The goal is to gain insights into Ghana's trade activities, top performing commodity composition, and trends over the specified period.

 ## Dataset
 The dataset used for this analysis is sourced from ministry of trade.
-It includes detailed information on import and export transactions, including commodity codes, quantities, values, and trading partners.
+It includes detailed information on import and export transactions, including commodity codes or HS CODES, item description, Custom Value in both USD and GHS, Years and Net weight.

 ## Analysis
 The analysis is conducted using Python programming language and various data analysis libraries such as Pandas, NumPy, and Matplotlib.
 The following key aspects are covered in the analysis:
 - Total import and export values over the years
-- Top trading partners for imports and exports
+- Top trading for imports and exports
 - Commodity composition of imports and exports
 - Yearly trends and patterns in trade activities

 ## Directory Structure
 ```
 |-- data/
-|   |-- trade_data.csv           # Raw trade data CSV file
+|   |-- Data on TOP 100 EXPORT AND IMPORT  PRODUCTS (1)(1145)        # Raw trade data Excel file
 |
 |-- notebooks/
-|   |-- Trade_Data_Analysis.ipynb      # Jupyter notebook containing the analysis code
+|   |-- main-trade_data_analysis.ipynb      # Jupyter notebook containing the analysis code
 |
 |-- README.md                 # Project overview and documentation
 |-- requirements.txt          # Python dependencies